-- Timing of the Cease and Desist Order being withdrawn. - Failure to receive shareholder approval at the general meeting scheduled for 21 October 2013 for tranche 2 of the share placement. - Timing of the construction of the interim tailings pond and thickener installation due to adverse weather conditions.
+- Timing of the Cease and Desist Order being withdrawn. - Failure to receive shareholder approval at the General Meeting scheduled for 21th October 2013 for tranche 2 of Share Placement. - Timing of the construction of the interim tailings pond and thickener installation due to adverse weather conditions.